 This is social proof, and it is perhaps the most important trust signal for modern businesses.

 People used to rely on each other for referrals for all kinds of needs.
 In years past, needing a new roof meant asking neighbors, friends, and colleagues who they trusted when they required this service.
 Today, it means Googling local roofing companies, weeding out the ones with one- or two-star ratings, and reading some written reviews for the roofing companies that are left.
+Customers today trust social reviews as legitimate signals.

 It works the same way for coffee.
 Your brand new neighbor can Google “best coffee near me,” find a link to your favorite cafe, go see for herself that there’s a line out the door, and feel reassured that they make great java in there.